 Exclude gulls from preferred nesting places

-porcupine wires, bird wire, netting, parallel steel wire, nylon monofilament line etc.
+- Porcupine wires, bird wire, netting, parallel steel wire, nylon monofilament line etc. Habitat modification

 Sources: The Audubon Society, Cornell Lab of Ornithology bird guide, Humane Society of the United States, Internet Center for Wildlife Damage Management